addy-dclxvi/almighty-dotfiles/README.md

 It is pretty barebones & not so bloated, only containing 772 packages. <br />
 Or if You want to brutally replicate my setup, just install them all using ```yaourt -S pkglist.txt --needed```  <br />
 It will install every packages that I have but You don't have.
 But I'm too afraid to test it by myself.
 Maybe You want to be a volunteer to test the command above, and post the results here.
 If your OS is broken, I will not use that command.

+## Comments
+I have spend so much time writing comments in my config files for a purpose, to be read.

 ## My Links
 [Google+](https://plus.google.com/+AdhiPambudi)